bhurat/EWT-Python/README.txt

 		|-Tensor ewt and iewt
 		|-Curvelet-1 ewt and iewt
 	|-Boundaries
-		|-scale-space option with all options
+		|-scale-space option with all thresholding methods
 	|-Utilities
 		|-parameter struct
 		|-Spectrum Regularization